Dramatic events can often lead to massive stock market gains or losses.

 While so many people get caught up in the emotion of the market, others look at historical data to get an idea of how the market works.
 While past performance is no guarantee of future results, it wouldn’t hurt to do some research yourself.

-For instance, did you know missing just the 10 largest single day gains in the stock market over a 20 year period could result in a 3.68% lower annual return?
+Did you know missing just the 10 largest single-day gains in the stock market over a 20 year period could result in a 3.68% lower annual return?
 It’s true.

 Your Short Term Money Should Not Be In The Stock Market